From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 X

-Internet tutorials are useless
+Internet tutorials break

 AI-generated garbage, outdated libraries, code that doesn’t work